 Typhoon Shanshan wreaked havoc across Japan, inundating large parts of the country with heavy rains.
-The storm prompted warnings of flooding and landslides, causing significant disruptions to travel and industrial production.
+The storm prompted warnings of flooding and landslides, causing significant disruptions to travel services and industrial production.
 The southwestern region of Kyushu, where the storm made landfall, bore the brunt of the disaster, with residents in Fukuoka city facing the full force of the typhoon.
 Streets were eerily quiet, and shops remained closed as people hunkered down to weather the storm.

 Impact on Residents